ibonkonesa/symfony4-vue/README.md

 to get this working without the use of babel plugins.
 I also updated the assets folder skeleton to have a page oriented structure.

+October 2019 - Added docker-compose file and resources to build images able to work in this environment.
+Added a redis cache POF.
+This component should be mandatory in all project developed in this century, because never was easier implementing such enhancement.